 I am not a doctor and to not intend to diagnose or cure.
 All contents on this site are for informational content only.
 The shared information is based on personal researches and experiences as well as literature and traditional folk use.

 I have trained and worked as an Ayurvedic practitioner and Aroma therapist in Germany.
 I had a studio in Berlin for 4 years, where I specialized in women’s health and offering pregnancy and postnatal support.
 Parallel to these one-on-one sessions, I started to hold women circles introducing Plant Communication as allyship; and offered health and women empowering related workshops and retreats.

 As I grow into my work with clients, my practice shifts gradually to a more simple, accessible and local approach, from what I have learned.
 I welcome the changes and deepen my knowledge and experiences into a practice embedded in the Wise Woman Way, celebrating wholeness/ holiness of the Body, Plants, Nature, Life.

 In parallel, the call of Spirit and Spirits became stronger as I engaged my practice in a path of remembrance and service.
-Calling back into my life forgotten ways, I have studies (and still do) and experienced Shamanism/ Ancestral Wisdom/ Spirit Communication over the last years.
+Calling back into my life forgotten ways, I have studied (and still do), experienced and practice Shamanism/ Ancestral Wisdom/ Spirit Communication over the last years.
 Learning these practices allowed me to bring into focus and service the communication with Spirits I have experienced since childhood.
-I am an apprentice of Simon Buxton and Naomi Lewis, traveling regularly at the Sacred Trust Center in England.
+I am an apprentice of Naomi Lewis and Simon Buxton, traveling regularly at the Sacred Trust Center in England.

 In summer 2019 I moved to Northern Bavaria, becoming a farmer, together with my love, raising our child, growing our food, renovating our old farm and tending the land.